 A month after launch

 A much-awaited upgrade to your application went live 4 weeks ago.
 It was probably the most organized launch that your company has done so far.
 It hit production well on time for a start!
 Customers logged in on Monday morning to an in-app announcement about the new functionality.
 The team felt great for making it over the line.
 The marketing collateral followed on the brochure site and your social channels at 2PM UK time to ensure that American customers saw it first thing in the morning.
 Usage tracking was carefully thought out to follow the user journeys.
 KPI dashboards were defined well in advance.
-For once, the team felt like they shipped something calmly and confidently.
+For once, the engineers and product manager felt like they shipped something calmly and confidently.